Bil’am: The Diviner and Wild Dog of the Nations

 Posted by on Apr 13, 2020 in Prophecy Insight, The Exodus

-There will be a second and greater Exodus of Israel unseen and unheard before!
-Moreover, the second Exodus will be so great that the first one from Egypt will not be remembered any longer.
-In fact, the stage for it is being set before our eyes for those who can see it.
+There will be a second and even a greater Exodus of Israel unseen and unheard before!
+Moreover, this second Exodus of Israel will be so great that the first one from Egypt will be remembered no more.
+The stage for the second Exodus is being set before our eyes for everyone to see.
 The first month of Creator’s calendar is known as the month of our Redemption.
-In the first month of the year we were redeemed from Egypt and it will be in the first month in which we will be redeemed...
+In the first month of the year, we were redeemed from Egypt, and it will be in the first month in which we will...

 Read More »